fractaledmind/solid_errors/README.md

 # Use a separate primary/replica pair for Solid Errors
 config.solid_errors.connects_to = { database: { writing: :solid_errors_primary, reading: :solid_errors_replica } }
 ```

+#### Single Database Configuration

+Running Solid Errors in a separate database is recommended, but it's also possible to use one single database for both the app and the errors.
+Just follow these steps to add errors to the primary database:

+1. Copy the contents of `db/errors_schema.rb` into a normal migration and delete `db/errors_schema.rb`
+2. Remove `config.solid_errors.connects_to` from your configuration files.
+3. Migrate your database.

+You won't have multiple databases, so `database.yml` doesn't need to have the errors database configuration.

 #### Authentication